lyndon025/playtested/src/content/article/2023-03-27-the-best-remake-capcom-has-put-out-so-far--first-impressions---resident-evil-4-remake.md

 ---
-title: "The best remake Capcom has put out so far | First Impressions - Resident Evil 4 Remake"
+author: lyndonguitar
+category: Review
-description: "After Resident Evil 2 and 3 were remade, the next logical target (aside from Code Veronica) was a Resident Evil 4 remake.
+description: After Resident Evil 2 and 3 were remade, the next logical target (aside from Code Veronica) was a Resident Evil 4 remake.
 I was one of the naysayers back then saying that Resident Evil 4, with its still decent 3D graphics, doesn’t need a remake yet.
 Boy I was wrong.
-This first impression is all about me eating my words and playing myself, because let me tell you, Resident Evil 4 Remake (or just Resident Evil 4) is a beautiful reimagining of the 2005 masterpiece."
+This first impression is all about me eating my words and playing myself, because let me tell you, Resident Evil 4 Remake (or just Resident Evil 4) is a beautiful reimagining of the 2005 masterpiece.
+featured: false
 pubDate: 2023-03-27
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "resident-evil-4"]
+tags:
-featured: false
+- taptap
+- resident-evil-4
-thumb: "/images/reviews/2023-03-27-the-best-remake-capcom-has-put-out-so-far--first-impressions---resident-evil-4-remake-0.avif"
+thumb: /images/reviews/2023-03-27-the-best-remake-capcom-has-put-out-so-far--first-impressions---resident-evil-4-remake-0.avif
+title: The best remake Capcom has put out so far | First Impressions - Resident Evil 4 Remake
 ---

 <div class="gallery">